Ancient system, modern language

 Your Elemental Balance

-Your Elemental Balance shows which energies come naturally, which are softer or less supported, and where your system may carry excess.
+Your Elemental Balance shows which energies come naturally, which are less supported, and where your chart may carry excess.
 It reveals the elemental composition you are working with and what balance looks like for you.

 4